buerokrata/Public-review-Unit-of-Measure-guidelines/UoM guidelines.md

 [^3]: To bring a science analogy: this is as if the distance covered by a moving object would be plotted every second.
 Each individual measurement is a distance (in meters), but it also corresponds to the velocity of the object at that instant (in meters per second) as our measurement frequency exactly corresponds to the unit of measure of time.

-## 2.3.
-Measuring the numerosity of sets
+## 2.5 Measuring the numerosity of sets

+[TODO -  David Flater paper, back reference to the generic approach of the standards and some ontology maintainers, update the main argument and explain why it is important to NOT follow the unitless numbers approach - switches off the dimensional analysis + in a datawarehouse it can render the large majority of the data 'unitless' or unit 1.]

 In the example above on dimensional analysis we have already touched upon the issue of measuring the size (numerosity) of a population (set of distinct elements), handling it in an intuitive way.
 This section extends the analysis to similar scenarios and generalises recommendations to measurement of the numerosity of various sets and the association of units of measures with such measurements.